 The final period of the Greek-Illyrian coin production was during the Roman imperial era, when the region belonged to Macedonia provincia.
 Bronze coins were produced in Apollonia in the name of several Roman emperors, wives, and sons; in the matching standard of the Roman small change.
 The obverse displays the emperor's or his relatives' head, bust, or standing figure.
 The reverse displays various devices: deities, cornucopia, tripod, temple, emperor on horseback, Apollo sitting and playing harp, or (seldom) the three nymphs dancing.
 The legends are in Greek on both sides.
 The obverse shows the name and titles of the displayed person; the reverse points at the Illyrian origin of the coin by the ethnic attribute AΠOΛΛΩNIATAN, in this spelling.

 Fractions and multiples of the as were minted: quadrans (quarter as), semis (half as), as, dupondius (double as) and sestertius.
 Most probably, the coins were hand-struck using hinged dies thus keeping the obverse/reverse axis 6 h or 12 h like in the other mints of the empire.

-These coins are vewry rare, and usually are in bad condition because of wear and for heavy corrosion caused by the aggresive soil.
+These coins are very rare, usually in bad condition mainly for heavy corrosion caused by the aggressive soil.
 Ceka's first book (in Albanian)1 describes a lot of different pieces.
-The richest, developing, and online available source is the Roman Provincial Coinage Online2; under Mint: Macedonia.
+The richest, developing source is the Roman Provincial Coinage Online2; search under Mint: Macedonia.